idealist1508/Recoll-Full-Text-Search-For-Calibre/README.md

 Modified by idealist1508 (Aug 2016)

-Requires Calibre >= 2.63 (actually I think, it will run on earlier versions) Runs only on windows and I hope on unix systems.

 This Plugin uses [Recoll](http://www.lesbonscomptes.com/recoll/) as a backend program to do a full text search inside the whole library and then display the matches in [calibre](http://calibre-ebook.com/).

 It is build very simple and has only a few self explaining features.